 I received my PhD from the University of Chicago in 2024.

-My research fields are international trade, international macroeconomics, and labor.
+My research is in macroeconomics with a focus on international trade, international macroeconomics, and labor.

 Email: marcossora@gmail.com